EWC-consortium/eudi-wallet-rfcs/ewc-rfc001-issue-verifiable-credential.md

 ## 3.6 Authorisation response

 The credential issuer can **optionally** request additional details to authenticate the client e.g. DID authentication.
-In this case, the authorisation response will contain a `response_type` parameter with the value `direct_post`.
+In this case, the authorisation response will contain a `response_mode` parameter with the value `direct_post`.
 A sample response is as given:

 ```http
 HTTP/1.1 302 Found